Toussaint L'Ouverture

 By the following year, as a result of the Treaty of Basle, 1797 (a treaty between Spain and France - part of the on-going efforts in Europe to contain the French revolution) the whole of Hispanolia was surrendered to French control.

 Toussaint succeeded in re-establishing administrative and economic order on Hispaniola.
-However France's new leader, Napoleon Bonaparte, was concerned about the complaints that former colonists were making about their lost plantations.
-He was also uncomfortable that his richest colony was being governed by a black man.
+However, France's new leader, Napoleon Bonaparte, having become concerned about the complaints that former colonists were making about their 'lost' plantations and also uncomfortable that his richest colony was being governed by a black man, decided to take the colony back to direct French rule

 Napoleon sent his brother-in-law, General Victor Emmanuel Leclerc, to conquer the black administration - and to re-establish slavery.